 Better yet, much of the contaminants have been removed from the water as it filtered through the layers of ground.

-So, well water can be relatively clean (though it still needs to be tested and treated).
+So, well water can be relatively clean (though it still needs testing and treatment).

 Read more about the best well water filtration systems